-Paraplegic man and fiancée have the best-ever pregnancy announcement
+Couple who created hilarious viral pregnancy announcement welcome son

+"The tough part for Todd is that he can’t help out as much as he’d like to," said Diesen.
+"If Rhett gets fussy he likes to be walked and bounced and rocked, but Todd is unable to do that."

+"We’re thankful, though, to have learned early on Todd can do a lot more than we originally thought," Diesen continued.
+"He had been told by someone else in his situation that he wouldn’t even be able to hold his son, but Todd holds Rhett every day.
+Todd will occasionally feed Rhett, and I even made him change a dirty diaper the other day."

-Since becoming a couple a little over a year ago, Amanda Diesen and Todd Krieg, who is paraplegic, have learned a great deal about facing challenges together.
-Now the Ohio couple is making the internet smile this week with their creative announcement of their most recent challenge — their journey into parenthood.
+In February 2017, the Ohio couple made the internet smile with their creative announcement of their most recent challenge — their journey into parenthood.

 Krieg, a former dirt bike racer, became paralyzed after a biking accident in 2014.
 After traveling to California for a rehabilitation program, Krieg met Diesen, who worked as a recovery specialist with patients at the facility.
 The pair fell in love, and after Krieg returned to Ohio in 2016, Diesen followed.

-Note: Editor's Note: This story was originally published in February 2017, after Amanda Diesen and Todd Kreig created a funny pregnancy announcement explaining that, although Kreig was paraplegic, they were expecting their first child together.